Rollin' By The River - Beale Street Landing at the Mississippi River

 "The title of this work is paraphrased from the song Proud Mary (John Fogerty, 1969).
 Used here, Rollin' by the River conveys a uniquely southern American experience of the Mississippi River and it is specific history.
 This is translated into the patterns, colors, textures and materials used in the paving design".

-Rollin' by the River is a whimsical public artwork in the form of a pedestrian walkway.
-The narrative of the work conceptually extends the Mississippi River, located to the west of the site, across the mini park areas onto the pedestrian walkway paving As this conceptual river moves throughout the plaza and walking pathway, the design, color and patterns change and create an abstract narrative.
+Rollin' by the River is a whimsical public artwork which conceptually extends the Mississippi River, located to the west of the site, across the mini park areas onto the pedestrian walkway paving.
+As this conceptual river moves throughout the plaza and walking pathway, the design, color, and patterns change and create an abstract narrative.
 This narrative is comprised of five sections, which tell a story of how the water moves through spaces.
-Because there is no obvious narrative, and the artwork is abstract the narrative serves only as a guide for me to create, but on multiple viewings of the paving design and moving throughout the space over time pedestrians own personal narratives will become an interactive element based on the works title and designs.
+Because there is no obvious narrative, and the artwork is abstract, the artist's narrative serves only as a guide for the public.
+On multiple viewings of the paving design and moving throughout the space over time, pedestrians own personal narratives become an interactive element based on the work's title and designs.

 Rollin' by the River at Beale Street Landing was facilitated by the UrbanArt Commission for the City of Memphis Public Art Program in partnership with the Riverfront Development Corporation.

 About the Artist